SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Introduction

-\xhdr{Our Contribution} We evaluate our approach using metrics on wireless ray accuracy and validating its effectiveness as a prior for channel estimation tasks.
-SANDWICH outperforms the online learning solution by $4e^{-2}$ \unit{\radian} in RT accuracy and only fades $0.5$ \unit{\decibel} away from GT-ray-powered channel gain estimation, while outperforming all non-RT based baselines with generated wireless RT results.
-Our method is end-to-end GPU-trainable, fully differentiable, and vectorizable.
+\begin{inparaenum} \item We propose an end-to-end GPU-trainable, fully differentiable, and vectorizable SANDWICH framework for wireless RT. \item In addition, we propose to augment the training rays by sampling from Fibonacci Spheres, that proven to strengthen the generalization performance. \item we also propose to distill the optical properties of materials to the model by predicting the interaction type. \item Our approach outperforms the online learning solution by $4e^{-2}$ \unit{\radian} in RT accuracy and only fades $0.5$ \unit{\decibel} away from GT-ray-powered channel gain estimation, while outperforming all non-RT based baselines with generated wireless RT results. \end{inparaenum}